 Did You Know?

-As the Conference on African American Children and Families is now in the tenth year, there are times that may cause serious reflections upon so many of life’s issues.
+As the African American Children and Families Conference is now in the tenth year, there are times that may cause serious reflections upon so many of life’s issues.
 The time is now for each of us to reflect upon our individual thoughts and beliefs about people who may be different from us.
 The time is now for self-reflections on how we treat others.

 The time is now for how we hold ourselves as well as others accountable for accepting and understanding that we all do NOT have the same equal rights.
 It is especially our cry that those who are responsible for imparting educational and cultural values to children and families do so with dignity and respect.

 The time is now: